 To start with you need a heavy duty extension cord that’s rated to 15 amps.
-Then you have 2 options: either get a qualified electrician install a 15A power point to plug into, or purchase an approved 15A to 10A adaptor (like this Ampfibian).
+Then you have 2 options: either get a qualified electrician install a 15A power point to plug into, or purchase an approved 15A to 10A adaptor like an Ampfibian (available from eBay).

 Myth 8: Your caravan tow ball weight is 10% of your van’s weight

 A caravan’s ball weight changes every time you load your van… or change the amount of water in your tanks